Eleanor (horse): 1804: six-year-old season

 On 2 April at the Newmarket Craven meeting, Eleanor finished third in the Craven Stakes to the mare Aniseed and the colt Walton.
 She finished second to Penelope for the 100-guinea King's Plate at the First Spring meeting at Newmarket on 17 April.
 At the same meeting a few days later, Eleanor won the Subscription Handicap Plate of £50, beating Rebel and Chippingham.
 On 3 May during the Second Spring meeting at Newmarket, Eleanor received 40 guineas from Mr. Mellish after his filly Surprise forfeited a match race.
 Ten days later at Brocket Hall, Eleanor lost a 100-guinea Gold Cup race to Mr. Dawson's horse Quiz.
 She won the £50 Town Plate at Ipswich on 5 July against a filly sired by Pot-8-Os.
 Six days later at the July Meeting at Newmarket, Eleanor won a £50 race against four other younger horses, beating the Duke of Queensberry's three-year-old colt Moorcock.
-At Chelmsford on 25 July, she won a £50 pound match race against Mr. Golding's three-year-old filly Coaxer.
+At Chelmsford on 25 July, she won a £50 match race against Mr. Golding's three-year-old filly Coaxer.
 At Huntingdon on 8 August, Eleanor won a match race against the four-year-old filly Capella.
 On 13 September at Bedford, she received £20 after being the only horse entered in a £50 race (termed as "a walk over").
 Eleanor finished third in a subscription race to Sir Harry Dimsdale and Penelope at the First October meeting at Newmarket.
 At the same meeting on 4 October, she won an 80-guinea gold cup, beating Virtuosa and Lignum Vitae.
 At the Second October Meeting at Newmarket, Eleanor beat Orville (later the sire of her 1810 colt Muley) in a 375-guinea subscription race.
 She was beaten by Mr. Mellish's horse Eagle (full brother to Spread Eagle) in a Halloween match race at the Newmarket-Houghton Meeting.